-This edition of Bill Bryson’s A Walk in the Woods is one of them.
-I love the vintage feel of the illustrations from James Weston Lewis and the cloth-bound cover.
+This edition of Bill Bryson’s beloved travelogue A Walk in the Woods is another of my favourites.
+I love the striking illustrations from James Weston Lewis and the vintage linocut-inspired clothbound cover.
 And just look at the spine!

-Before writing The Fox and the Star in 2015, Coralie Bickford-Smith had already won a reputation for gorgeous illustrations as the award-winning designer of the iconic Penguin Clothbound Classics series.
+Before writing The Fox and the Star in 2015, Coralie Bickford-Smith had already become known for her gorgeous illustrations as the award-winning designer of the iconic Penguin Clothbound Classics series.

 With your copy, fall into her magical and immersive tale about loss, courage, and the friendship between a lonely Fox and the Star who guides him through the dark forest.

 Edited by Huw Lewis-Jones and with a prologue by Philip Pullman, this stunning hardcover from 2018 is a captivating atlas of imaginary lands made for leisurely browsing, accompanied by 167 full-colour images for any bibliophile (or cartophile) to admire.

 Even with such a gorgeous cover, the book looks even more impressive in person.
 You’ll discover maps – and enlightening accompanying essays by authors, illustrators, and fans – ranging from The Marauder’s Map in Harry Potter to Robert Louis Stevenson’s map of Treasure Island and Norse maps of the universe.